 We believe that, like parents, teachers labour to form the minds and characters of students and become transformed in the process, as teacher and student help each other grow as persons.

 We believe that students must learn how to learn as they need to teach themselves after leaving school.

 We believe that success in School means more than good examination results.
 It means learning how to live as well as how to make a living.

-The framework of guidance care at John Paul College ensures that the College provides a safe emotional and effective environment for all students under the leadership of Mrs Ali McHugh (Deputy Principal Pastoral Care).
+The framework of Pastoral care at John Paul College ensures that the College provides a safe emotional and effective environment for all students under the leadership of Mrs Ally Gibbons (Deputy Principal Student Management).

 The first point of contact for all students is the classroom teacher or the student’s form teacher.
 Form teachers work closely with the Deans at each year level, the Guidance Counsellors, Campus Minister, School Nurse and Deputy Principal.